NethServer/docs/administrator-manual/en/mail.rst

 * :guilabel:`Allow To`: any message to the specified recipient is accepted

+It's possible to create an 'Allow' or 'Block' rule even for a complete email domain, not just for a single email address : you just need to specificy the desired domain (e.g. : nethserver.org).

 .. note:: Antivirus checks are enforced despite *whitelist* settings.

 .. index::